ThaiProgrammer/tech-events-calendar/README.md

 ## Contributing

-Please help add event information to this repository.
+Please see [CONTRIBUTING.md] for more information about contributing to this repository.
-It should be grouped by month, and sorted by starting date (in chronological order).